Skip to Content

 The Real Truth About Deconstructing A Chair

 The old saying “They Don’t Make Them Like They Used To” DEFINITELY applies to old chairs.
 The Real Truth About Deconstructing a Chair is those things are put together to stay!
-However, this DIY Deconstructed Chair looks great now.
+However, all the sore fingers and worry were worth the end results because the Deconstructed Chair looks great now.

 Are you a jump-right-into-the-middle-of-a-project kind of person?
 This practice has served me OKay over the years.
 However, I seriously made a mistake when deconstructing a vintage chair.